habitat-sh/habitat/README.md

 1. Delete the default docker-machine image: `docker-machine rm default`
 1. Create a new one with vmware fusion: `docker-machine create -d vmwarefusion --vmwarefusion-memory-size 4096 --vmwarefusion-cpu-count 2 --vmwarefusion-disk-size 40960 default`.
 Feel free to increase the number of CPUs, RAM, or Disk space as needed.
 This determines how fast you can compile the project and build software.
 (Adam uses 4 CPUs, 8GB of RAM)
 1. Consider adding `eval "$(docker-machine env default)"` to your shell initialization
-1. Checkout the source by running `git clone git@github.com:chef/bldr.git; cd bldr`
+1. Checkout the source by running `git clone git@github.com:habitat-sh/habitat.git; cd habitat`
 1. Run `make` (or `make all` to be explicit)
 1. Run `make test`